-No initiation style activity involving drinking will take place outside of the Union bar, as this can be dangerous and it could damage the Club or University's reputation and more importantly it could put a students welfare at risk.
+Drinking style activities are not authorised outside of the union bar, those who encourage this risk damage to the Club or University's reputation and more importantly it could put a students welfare at risk.
 This may then have a detrimental effect on recruiting new members.
 There will be serious repercussions for the club/individuals who don't adhere to these guidelines.